Koreas exchange warning shots along sea border amid tensions

 Seoul and Washington routinely conduct military drills to maintain their readiness against potential North Korean aggressions.
 The allies say their drills are defensive in nature, but North Korea views them as an invasion rehearsal.

-South Korean military is under annual field exercises set to end this Friday.
+South Korea’s annual field exercises are set to end this Friday.
 This year’s drills involve an unspecified number of U.S. troops.

 Next week, South Korea and the United States are to hold joint air force drills involving some 240 warplanes, including F-35 fighters operated by both nations.
 The drills are aimed at inspecting the two countries’ joint operation capabilities and improve combat readiness, the South Korean military said Tuesday.